UCL Faculty of Life Sciences: Rankings

-In the 2021 QS World University Rankings by Faculty, UCL is ranked 10th in the world (and 1st in London) for Life Sciences and Medicine.
-In the 2021 Subject QS World University Rankings UCL is ranked 7th in the world (and 1st in London) for Pharmacy and Pharmacology.
+In the 2024 QS World University Rankings by Faculty, UCL is ranked 9th in the world (and 2nd in London) for Life Sciences and Medicine.
+In the 2024 Subject QS World University Rankings UCL is ranked 4th in the world (and 1st in London) for Pharmacy and Pharmacology, and =6th in the world (and 1st in London) for Biological Sciences.

 UCL came top for research power in the main panels of ‘medicine, health and life sciences’ and ‘social sciences’ according to the Research Excellence Framework 2021 (REF).

-UCL is also ranked 10th in the world for Biological Sciences and 5th in the world for Pharmacy and Pharmaceutical Sciences in the 2021 Shanghai Rankings.
+UCL is also ranked 8th in the world for Biological Sciences and 2nd in the world for Pharmacy and Pharmaceutical Sciences in the 2023 Shanghai Rankings.

 Notable alumni and staff

 There are currently six Nobel Prize winners amongst the Faculty's alumni and current and former staff.